P6rguVyrst/100-days-of-code/log.md

 **Thoughts**: This week I kinda ended up in Python Packaging Hell...
 Luckily I found a nice example from [github](https://github.com/pypa/sample-namespace-packages) of how to package different things in one namespace.
 Regarding the challenge, just worked on some codeclub stuff.

+### Day 32: January 6, 2018 - codeclub III

+**Today's Progress**: Tower of Hanoi.

+**Thoughts**: Although lists are considered to be the most dangerous data types in Python, because they can be so easily be misused, in my case, today, they were performing faster than appending instructions to a string.
+The goal was to have a STRING of instructions.
+Generating it from a list is MUCH faster than dynamically appending to a string.
+There probably are better solutions for solving this, but today this was good emough.